Klipper3d/klipper/docs/Config_Reference.md

 ### [tmc2240]

-Configure a TMC2240 stepper motor driver via SPI bus.
+Configure a TMC2240 stepper motor driver via SPI bus or UART.
 To use this feature, define a config section with a "tmc2240" prefix followed by the name of the corresponding stepper config section (for example, "[tmc2240 stepper_x]").